Atheist Life Hacks: How To Stop Your Friend From Believing In Psychics

 This went on for a few days, while we wandered Hollywood and amusement parks and all the normal crap tourists do in LA.
 Until finally, late Thursday night, we found ourselves in Venice beach.

-When we arrived , it was obvious there wasn’t really anything to see, so the birthday girl suggested we just head back to the hotel.
+When we arrived, it was obvious there wasn’t really anything to see, so the birthday girl suggested we just head back to the hotel.
 My other friend, we’ll call her Jackie for anonymity’s sake, said she just wanted to see if there was still time to get a psychic reading.
 Jackie had always been into shit like that, and at the time, had been studying to be what’s called an angel card reader.
-I have no fucking clue what an angel card reader is but I am 100% sure it involves stupidity, gullibility and cheating people out of their money.
-Regardless, she was sucked right in to the spook parade, and the rest of us had to quickly find something else to do in the middle of a freak show.
+I have no fucking clue what an angel card reader is but I am 100% sure it involves gullibility and cheating people out of their money.
+Regardless, she was sucked right into the spook parade, and the rest of us had to quickly find something else to do in the middle of Venice Beach after dark.
 Naturally, being Canadian, we went for beers and this time, I decided I was going to add beer to the already powerfully inebriating mix of narcotics I had in my system.

 We sat at a bar where Jackie could see us and drank and drank for what seemed like forever.
 We were getting tired of waiting for Jackie, so we texted her and asked how long she would be.
 She didn’t answer us.
 We were close enough that we could hear her phone make sound and yet she was ignoring us.
 Now, in a state of sobriety, I would have just gone over to where Jackie was and said that we had to go soon, but I was nowhere near any such state.
 I was straight up bombed.